LaMP-Benchmark/LaMP/README.md

 ## Acknowledgments

-This work was supported in part by the Center for Intelligent Information Retrieval, in part by NSF grant #2143434, in part by the Office of Naval Research contract number N000142212688, and in part by Lowe's, in part by an Amazon Research Award, Fall 2022 CFP, in part by an award from Google, and in part by and award from Microsoft.
+This work was supported in part by the Center for Intelligent Information Retrieval, in part by NSF grant #2143434, in part by the Office of Naval Research contract number N000142212688, and in part by Lowe's, in part by an Amazon Research Award, Fall 2022 CFP, in part by an award from Google, and in part by an award from Microsoft.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsors.